jasonhilimire/broken-hashserve/README.md

 Manual test cases for the broke-hashserve application as part of the QA Engineer assignment for JumpCloud.
 All Tests were performed manually on Max OSX 11.4

 ## Setup
-Setup was perfored by following the recommended instructions but is outlined blow
+Setup was perfored by following the recommended instructions but is outlined below
 1. Download/Clone the files per instruction via wget or download directly from the AWS URL
 2. Add the following Environment variables to your .zrshc file 'export PORT=8088'

-## User Stores/Acceptance Criteria
+## User Stories/Acceptance Criteria
 1. When launched, the application should wait for http connections.
 2. It should answer on the PORT specified in the PORT environment variable.
  3. It should support three endpoints: